-CRT 10003 Application Lab I
+Application Lab I CRT 10003

 A skills application class designed to give students an opportunity to apply basic collision repair techniques with both static and live models.
 Use of hand tools, power tools and safety are stressed.
 Offered the first eight (8) weeks of the semester only.
-Prerequisite: None Co-requisite: Two CRT theory classes.
+Prerequisite: Co-requisite: Two CRT theory classes.

-CRT 10004 Application Lab/Cooperative Work Experience II
+CRT 10004 Application Lab/Cooperative Work

 A continuation of skills application with live models.
 Students will be placed at a cooperative work experience site only after maintaining the required program GPA for the prescribed time and with consent of the instructor.
 Offered the second eight (8) weeks of the semester only.
 Prerequisite: CRT 10003.
-The student must have completed two of the four required CRT theory classes.
+Prerequisite: Two CRT theory classes.